Tonetfal/JKPS/README.md

-# KPS
+# JKPS
-KPS is a simple program that shows keystates, keys per second, total keys and current beats per minute.
+JKPS is a simple program that shows keystates, keys per second, total keys and current beats per minute.
 The program is intended to be used in rythm games such as osu!, stepmania etc.

 # Preview
 ![](Preset-1.gif)